JackDriscoll13/automotive_lead_engine/readme.md

 I reccomend playing with the application to get a feel for how it works before diving into the code.
 The analytics page is helpful for understanding how many api calls you are making with each search.

-Or if you're a psycopath you can read the docs I wrote.
+Or if you're a psycopath you can read the docs I wrote for my future self.
 They can be found in [docs/docs.md](docs/docs.md)